About the lab | FAQs | Directions to the Lab | Lab Tour

 Are there any risks involved in participation?

 There are no risks involved in participation.
 No names or identifying information will be used.
-We will be reading to your child, showing them drawings, and asking them questions.
+We will be reading to your child, showing them drawings, playing simple games, and/or asking them questions.
 Children are encouraged throughout the process and can take a break or stop if they get tired.
 Most children have a lot of fun in our studies!